Range Rover Evoque Review & Prices

 MPG, emissions and tax

-There’s a good variety of engines available for the Range Rover Evoque, with three diesel options, two petrol and a petrol-electric plug-in hybrid.
+There’s a good variety of engines available for the Range Rover Evoque, with two diesel options, one petrol and a petrol-electric plug-in hybrid.

 The latter will appeal to company car buyers because it has a low benefit-in-kind tax rate.
 This 309hp model is more expensive than the other engines though, so private buyers will have to consider whether the lower running costs offset that, including the lower first-year car tax rate.
 Be aware that if you can’t regularly top up the batteries, you will probably see worse economy than in the non-hybrid petrol engines.

 Speaking of which, there are two petrol engines available.
-The P200 is offered on all but top-spec Autobiography models and has 200hp with fuel economy of 32.6mpg in official tests.
-From Dynamic SE and above, you can also choose a P250 with a more enticing 249hp but worse fuel economy at 30.9mpg.
+The P160 is offered on all but top-spec Autobiography models and has 160hp with fuel economy of 35.3mpg in official tests.
+It's not a particularly powerful engine for this heavy car, which is reflected in the fuel economy and high CO2 emissions.

 Safety and security